Guy III of Spoleto: King and emperor

 Guy of Spoleto was opposed by Berengar of Friuli for the Iron Crown of Lombardy.
 Although Berengar had the advantage of being allied with the Carolingian family, and of having been crowned as king of Italy in 887, from 888 Guy was closer to Rome, and had already allied himself with Pope Stephen V, who had described Guy “as his only son”.
 Fighting between the rival contenders began, and it was Guy who had himself proclaimed king of Italy in a diet held at Pavia at the end of the year 888.
 He was formally crowned King of Italy by Pope Stephen V in 889 in Pavia, in the Basilica of San Michele Maggiore, and this was followed by his coronation as Roman Emperor on 21 February 891, together with the crowning of his son Lambert II as King of Italy.

 The situation in Italy began to deteriorate with the election of a new pope, Formosus, in 891.
 Distrustful of Guy, he began to look elsewhere for support against the emperor, as Guy found it increasingly difficult to end the threat of Berengar who still held out in his Duchy of Friuli.
 To bolster his overall position, at Ravenna on 30 April 892, Guy forced Pope Formosus to crown Lambert as co-emperor.

 The pope therefore took the next opportunity to oppose Guy by supporting Arnulf of Carinthia for the Italian and imperial titles.
 In 893, Formosus invited Arnulf to come to Trento to overthrow Guy and be crowned himself.
 Arnulf instead sent his son Zwentibold with an army to join Berengar, the deposed king, and march on Trento.
 Their joint army surrounded Trento, but Guy probably bribed them to leave him unmolested.
 The following year, they defeated Guy at Bergamo and took Trento and Milan.
 Berengar was recognised as king and a vassal of Arnulf.
 Zwentibold returned to Germany, as fever had wreaked havoc on the German armies.
 Guy retreated in order to regroup at a fortified place on the Taro and died there suddenly in late autumn, leaving his son under the tutelage of his wife.
 Both would contest the throne with Berengar and Arnulf.

+Attempt to seize the throne of Western Francia

+Following the death of Emperor Charles III the Fat in January 888, he was elected King of West Francia in February 888 at Langres, in opposition to Odo, Count of Paris.
+He was supported at the time by the counts of Vermandois and Flanders, as well as the bishops of Reims, Langres, and Senlis.
+However, Odo's victory over the Normans on June 24, 888, at Montfaucon-en-Argonne which led to his recognition by the Carolingian King of East Francia, Arnulf of Carinthia, and a second coronation at Reims in November 888 cemented the legitimacy of the Robertian ruler and dashed Guy's hopes for the French throne; consequently, he turned his attention to Italy.